Dar1806/APP-1/README.md

 # APP-1
-A Python desktop app for viewing, editing, and analyzing sales data through a simple graphical interface.

 This project is a Python desktop application that allows users to load, view, modify, and analyze sales data through a graphical interface.